Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Dirac Dark States and the Dipolar Model

 \section{Dirac Dark States and the Dipolar Model}

-In our search for dark sector phenomena, fermionic dark states have been one of our candidates in a number of studies.
+In our search for dark sector phenomena, fermionic dark states have been one of our candidates in many studies.
 An effective field theory approach to Dirac dark matter, similar to what we have addressed here, has been conducted in \cite{Dipolar_EFT} along with additional models arising from SUSY.
 A $U(1)_{B-L}$ extension of the Standard Model has been studied in \cite{U(1)B-L} where the dark state $\chi$ couples to the gauge boson $Z'$.
-In \cite{ChiralDM}, a singlet model of Dirac dark matter has been studied where the Standard Model has been extended by two chiral fermions $\psi_L$ and $\psi_R$ that form the Dirac dark matter $\psi$ followed by a real scalar field $\phi$.
-Our work focuses on a neutral dark state carrying an electric or magnetic dipole moment.
-Such a state is naturally a fermion and we treat it as a Dirac particle.
+Right handed neutrinos, scalar and Dirac states acting as a viable dark matter candidate has been studied in a $U(1)_X$ extension of the Standard Model in \cite{u1c}.
+Such models have been further studied in \cite{u1a, u1b}.
+In \cite{ChiralDM}, a singlet model of Dirac dark matter has been studied where the Standard Model has been extended by two chiral fermions $\psi_L$ and $\psi_R$ that form Dirac dark matter $\psi$ followed by a real scalar field $\phi$.
+Our work focuses on a neutral dark state that carries an electric or magnetic dipole moment as described in eqn.{\eqref{singlet}.
+Such a state is naturally a fermion, and we treat it as a Dirac particle.
 Majorana particles have vanishing electric and magnetic dipole moments which restrict our choice of states.
 In the context of dark matter, we know the coupling to photons should be small enough to keep dark matter $``$dark$"$.
-Current experimental limits reduce the viable parameter space substantially; hence, suppressing the coupling over the mass scale we have considered.
+Current experimental limits reduce the viable parameter space substantially; leading to stringent bounds on the coupling across the mass range we have considered in this work.
 A detailed analysis on the theory of dipolar dark matter has been addressed in \cite{DDM_basic}.
-In this work, we adopt a dipole model of a viable dark matter candidate that interacts with the SM via magnetic and electric dipole moment operators as described in eqn.\eqref{singlet}.
-This model will be utilized in a proficient imposition of constraints.
-It will also aid us in looking at dark states in the MeV scale by focusing on decays of unflavored mesons.
-In the higher-mass regime, the Drell-Yan channel overwhelmingly dominates, suppressing the contributions from other processes.
-The Dirac dark sector couples to SM through dimension-5 electric and magnetic dipole moment operators under the Minimal Flavor hypothesis as described in \cite{d2021freezing} in the form of a doublet and a triplet.
+The interactions are mediated by dimension-5 electric and magnetic dipole moment operators under the Minimal Flavor hypothesis as described in \cite{d2021freezing} in the form of a doublet and a triplet.
 The possible Higgs and Z boson interactions are heavily constrained and are irrelevant to our analysis.
-For efficient imposition of constraints and simplification of the resulting phenomenology, we consider a singlet model in this work as shown below:
+For efficient imposition of constraints and simplification of the resulting phenomenology, we consider a singlet model as described in eqn.\eqref{singlet}.
+This description will be utilized in deriving constraints by considering relevant processes that contribute to the production of the dark states and the detector characteristics.